 6. Send Emails That Are Easy to Read

 Many readers skim emails looking for interesting and relevant information.

-If your email is difficult to read, disorganized, or doesn’t compel them to read further, your email is dead on arrival.
+If your email is difficult to read, disorganized, or doesn’t compel them to read further, then it’s dead on arrival.

-What is given in the email is enough to pique the reader’s interest, while still leaving much to be explored on the company’s website.
+The email piques the reader’s interest while still leaving much to be explored on the company’s website.
 Call-to-action buttons instruct the reader to click through for more information.

 Here are a few ways that you can learn from IKEA and make your own emails more compelling: